Leipzig University: Library

 The University Library of Leipzig was established in 1543.
 It is one of the oldest German university libraries and it serves as a source of literature and information for the Leipzig University as well as the general public in the region.
 Its extensive historical and special collections are nationally and internationally recognized.
 The library consists of the main building "Bibliotheca Albertina" and forty branches situated near their respective academic institutions.
 The current stock comprises 5 million volumes and about 7,700 periodicals.
 Collections range from important medieval and modern manuscripts to incunabula, papyri, autographs, ostraka and coins.

 The Apel Codex, a manuscript of 16th century music, is housed in the Leipzig University library, as well as the Papyrus Ebers.

 The Leipzig University Library also owns parts of the Codex Sinaiticus, a Bible manuscript from the 4th century, brought from Sinai in 1843 by Constantin von Tischendorf.
 Papyrus Ebers is the longest and oldest surviving medical manuscript from ancient Egypt, dated to around 1600 BC.
 The Codex contains large parts of the Old Testament and a complete New Testament in ancient Greek, and is one of the most important known manuscripts of the Greek Old Testament and the New Testament.
 It is the oldest fully preserved copy of the New Testament.

+The Oriental Manuscripts of the Leipzig University Library are around 3,200 oriental manuscripts.

 Some of the University Library locations in Leipzig are: